Alraku/selenium-test/README.md

 versions of the packages might be updated within time

 ## Setup
-To run this project, it is recommended to create virtual environment and then install all dependencies:
+To run this project, it is recommended to create virtual environment and then install all dependencies (please refer to requirements.txt file within project file tree):

 ```
 $ python -m venv .venv